-Instant Pot Baked Potatoes: Make fluffy, fork tender potatoes in the pressure cooker every singe time!
+Instant Pot Baked Potatoes: Make fluffy, fork-tender potatoes in the electric pressure cooker every single time!
 Directions on how to cook potatoes in Instant Pot with troubleshooting tips.

 Don't you agree that a baked potato is one of the most perfect side dishes?

 But on busy nights, I don't have a lot of time to roast potatoes.
 But I always have time if I use my Instant Pot to make Baked Potatoes.

 And after learning how to perfectly cook fresh and frozen chicken, cook dried beans without soaking, and cooking frozen ground beef in the Instant Pot--you all wanted to know---How do you make a potato in the Instant Pot?